Working towards a Bachelor of Arts, Simran writes articles on modern history, art theory, religion, mythology, and analyses of texts.

-The text suggests that hedonism as part of the innate nature of one’s character can be seen through Lord Henry’s conversations with Dorian.
+The text suggests that hedonism, as part of the innate nature of one’s character, can be seen through Lord Henry’s conversations with Dorian.
 Lord Henry’s perception of life is conveyed through Wilde’s use of an extended metaphor and juxtaposition.
-Henrey conveys his belief in hedonism through stating that “Life is not governed by will or intention.”
+Henrey conveys his belief in hedonism by stating that “Life is not governed by will or intention.”

-Through this, Wilde questions the notion of determinism (the belief that everything is formulated to follow a predestined future) as throughout the text he questions the basis of life.
+Through this, Wilde questions the notion of determinism (the belief that everything is formulated to follow a predestined future) as he questions the basis of life throughout the text.
 This statement is followed by “Life is a question of nerves, fibres and slowly built-up cells in which thought hides itself and passion has its dreams.”
-This suggested that our actions and future is steered by our passions.
+This suggested that our actions and future are steered by our passions.

-Dorian Gray conveys a dark message about romance, as contrasting attitudes are presented in the beginning of the text to the ending of the text.
-For example, in chapter 2 it is clear that Dorian’s discovery of love is stimulated by a ‘pure’ and civil love for Sibyl Vane, promoted by a fairy tale like atmosphere as Sibyl refers to Dorian as, “Prince Charming.’
-This suggests that romance within the beginning of the novel took on a conventional tale of love shown through Disney films.
+Dorian Gray conveys a dark message about romance, as contrasting attitudes are presented from the beginning of the text to the ending of the text.
+For example, in chapter 2, it is clear that Dorian’s discovery of love is stimulated by a ‘pure’ and civil love for Sibyl Vane, promoted by a fairytale-like atmosphere as Sibyl refers to Dorian as “Prince Charming.’
+This suggests that romance at the beginning of the novel took on a conventional tale of love shown through Disney films.
 This is conveyed through Dorian's excitement as he tells Basil and Henry that this was his 'greatest love.'
 However, the happiness that Gray gains within this romance doesn't seem to fulfil his desires any longer after Henry introduces him to hedonism.

 Dorian’s pure attitude towards his lover metamorphoses under the influence of Henry.
 This romance is changed into scepticism and a desire for the carnal lust that he never experienced beforehand.
-Henry persuades him into believing that his love for Sibyl was not his ‘greatest love’ but instead his ’first love.’
-In context this presents the influence and the impact it poses due to this Hellenic idea implanted into Dorian’s insight into the past, he turns Sibyl away.
+Henry persuades him to believe that his love for Sibyl was not his ‘greatest love’ but his ’first love.’
+In context, this presents the influence and the impact it poses due to this Hellenic idea implanted into Dorian’s insight into the past, he turns Sibyl away.

 Due to this Dorian is provoked by an emotive discovery or regret and anguish as ultimately.
 Dorian is anguished by her death, however, he quickly recovers, choosing to numb his emotions by succumbing to hedonistic activities.
 This is the point of his transformation.
 The transition to giving himself over to hedonism makes him an empty vessel, unable to create fulfilling relationships or value what he once had in the past.
 This suggests that emotion and romance can be tainted and destroyed in the process of valuing lust over love.